 Now, when you go in to see a doctor, you’re not just sitting there, saying, “Here I am.
 Take care of me.”
 No. You’re saying, “Here I am.
 Let’s talk about what my options are and what I need.”

 I was already excited to let my friends know about your blog and the book.
 I’m going to take the book with me to the doctor’s office.
 It’s amazing.
 I appreciate your help on this.

 Thank you so much for sharing your story with us.
 Together we can break the taboos surrounding this and help women find the support and help they deserve.
 Go find hormone happiness and don’t give up until you do.
 Start today!
 Be sure to keep us posted on your journey.

 If you’re like Leigh and have been waiting or, even worse, ignoring the signs of perimenopause and menopause, there are immediate things you can do.
-First, sign up at EllenDolgen.com to receive my weekly Menopause Mondays newsletter and Menopause News Flash that comes out each Thursday.
+Use EllenDolgen.com as your resource library.
 This will keep you informed of the latest information out there.
 If you educate and empower yourself, this will lead you back to the life you deserve.